microsoft/vscode-docker/README.md

 ![Docker Compose Up - Select Subset](resources/readme/select-subset.gif)

 Once your `Compose Up` command completes, navigate to the Docker Explorer to view your services as a Compose Group.
-This allows you to start, stop, and view the logs of each service all at once.
+This allows you to start, stop, and view the logs of each service as a group.

 ![Docker Compose Groups](resources/readme/compose-group.png)